-Despite their name, these vegetarian summer rolls with dipping sauce are so lovely we can see ourselves eating them all year long.
-Although the notion of a veggie-laden summer roll may be unconventional compared to traditional authentic Vietnamese summer rolls, they sneakily entice your loved ones to eat their veggies.
+Despite their name, these veggie summer rolls with peanut dipping sauce are so lovely we can see ourselves eating them all year long.
+Although the notion of a veggie-laden rice paper roll may be unconventional compared to traditional authentic Vietnamese summer rolls, they sneakily entice your loved ones to eat their veggies.
 And you can bet we’re gonna embrace anything that manages to do that.
-Follow the recipe as is or go crazy and creative with as many different types of colorful and crunchy veggies as you can find.–Angie Zoobkoff
+Follow the recipe as is, or go crazy and creative with as many different types of colorful and crunchy veggies as you can find.–Angie Zoobkoff

 – Romaine lettuce

 – Snow peas

 Summer rolls are a cold, uncooked Vietnamese appetizer that are made with rice paper wrappers filled with fresh vegetables, vermicelli noodles, and often some type of protein like chicken, pork, fish (like these salmon summer rolls), or shrimp.
 Spring rolls are made with vegetables and protein wrapped in a flour wrapper, then deep fried and served hot.

 Absolutely.
 Prepare the rolls and dipping sauce as directed in the recipe, then cover the rolls with parchment, followed by plastic wrap, and keep refrigerated for up to 24 hours.
 The dipping sauce can be stored separately in a covered bowl or plastic container in the fridge.